cs230-stanford/website-spring-2020/project.md

 **Deadline:** {{ site.course.project_timeline.milestone1 | date: site.course.project_timeline.long_date_format }}

-The milestone will help you make sure you're on track, and should describe what you've accomplished so far, and very briefly say what else you plan to do.
-You should write it as if it's an “early draft" of what will turn into your final project.
-You can write it as if you're writing the first few pages of your final project report, so that you can re-use most of the milestone text in your final report.

-**More information coming soon.**
+By the first milestone, you should have completed the following:

+* Obtained at least one dataset on your preferred work environment (locally, AWS, Colab)
+* Be able to access the data in Python via some dataloader
+* Run a very simple end-to-end baseline model.
+This baseline does not have to be complicated - eg:
+	* A logistic regression model that operates on simple features
+	* Default models included in Tensorflow/Pytorch official packages
+	* Public implementations of GANs or Wavenets

+We will look for the following in the writeup:

+* At least 2 pages of content (not including references)
+* Thorough description of your **dataset**: basic statistics - class distributions, general data size, number of samples, as well as implications these properties will have on the project.
+* Description of your overall task.
+Include a background section introducing previous approaches.
+* Results from your **baseline**.
+Include hard data or results (accuracy, F1 score, generated examples etc)
+* Concrete next steps for the next milestone.
+These could be one of the following:
+	* Specific improvements to the existing baseline
+	* Applying a different approach to your task in a novel way, and adapting public code to work with your project
+	* Implementing a particular paper from scratch
+	* Collecting new data and building a different, more useful dataset
+	* Note: feel free to list multiple new directions, but please select one approach in particular to focus on.
+Explain why this approach was chosen, as well as specific subgoals required.
+Work with your Project TA to establish clear goals.

 ## Milestone #2

 **Deadline:** {{ site.course.project_timeline.milestone2 | date: site.course.project_timeline.long_date_format }}

-The milestone will help you make sure you're on track, and should describe what you've accomplished so far, and very briefly say what else you plan to do.
-You should write it as if it's an “early draft" of what will turn into your final project.
-You can write it as if you're writing the first few pages of your final project report, so that you can re-use most of the milestone text in your final report.

-**More information coming soon.**
+By the first milestone, you should have attempted an approach as described in Milestone 1 and identified further steps.

+This milestone will be an expansion of the first milestone.
+Include all previous information, as well as new items described below:

+* At least 3 pages of content (not including references)
+* Detailed progress update on the selected approach
+* Analysis on whether the results are as expected.
+* Concrete next steps for the final report.
+This should be one final effort at improving your project.
+Explain why this approach was chosen, as well as specific subgoals required.

 ## Video Report

 **Submission Deadline:** {{ site.course.project_timeline.poster_and_report | date: site.course.project_timeline.long_date_format }} **(No late days allowed)**

 Your video is required to be a 3 minute summary of your work.
-Include diagrams figures and charts to illustrate the highlights of your work.
+Include diagrams, figures and charts to illustrate the highlights of your work.
 The video needs to be visually appealing, but also illustrate technical details of your project.

-**More information coming soon.**
+If possible, try to come up with creative visualizations of your project.
+These could include:

+* System diagrams
+* More detailed examples of data that don’t fit in the space of your report
+* Live demonstrations for end-to-end systems

+We recommend searching for conference presentation sessions (AAAI, Neurips, ECCV, ICML, ICLR etc) and following those formats.

 ## Final Report